 - People I invite: Only those who receive an invitation to the meeting (they are in the attendee list) can join without waiting.
 It’s a good idea to update meeting settings to disable the ability for users to forward invitations to other people when meetings need to be restricted.
 (Figure 3) This stops email clients which can prevent forwarding of meeting invitations displaying the option to users.

 - Only me: Only the meeting organizer can join automatically.
 Everyone else must wait for admittance.

 Note that the set of options available through Outlook might be smaller as it takes longer for new options to show up in the Outlook GUI.

 Maturing Teams Functionality

-Microsoft has steadily expanded the set of lobby options available for meetings, notably adding People I Invite in early 2021 and to force external users to go through the lobby in 2020.
+Microsoft has steadily expanded the set of Teams meeting lobby options available for meetings, notably adding People I Invite in early 2021 and to force external users to go through the lobby in 2020.
 In the early days of Teams meetings, anyone with a meeting link could join.
 Obviously, this approach doesn’t work too well when some meetings are more sensitive than others, which creates the need for a broad range of options to control lobby bypass.
 Microsoft is taking the same course to extend controls over what participants can do during a meeting, such as who can present, allow people to unmute, if meeting chat is enabled or lasts only during the call, and to permit live reactions.
 These are all signs of maturing Teams functionality in important areas (and responses to competition), so it’s all goodness.

 Need to know more about managing Teams meetings?
-Read the Teams chapters in the Office 365 for IT Pros eBook.
+Read the two Teams chapters in the Office 365 for IT Pros eBook.
 The information presented there will help you understand how Teams meetings work and how to manage them.